kubernetes/website/docs/admin/sysctls.md

 - `net.*`.

-Sysctls which are not namespaced are called _node-level_ and must be set manually by the cluster admin, either by means of the onderlying Linux distribution of the nodes (e.g. via `/etc/sysctls.conf`) or using a DeamonSet with privileged containers.
+Sysctls which are not namespaced are called _node-level_ and must be set manually by the cluster admin, either by means of the underlying Linux distribution of the nodes (e.g. via `/etc/sysctls.conf`) or using a DeamonSet with privileged containers.